Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 2. Select the Basic - Interval page.

-3. Enable At times at step size: in the Evaluation of Spatial Calculation frame.
+3. Select the At times at step size check box in the Evaluation of Spatial Calculation panel.

 5. On your own, you can adjust this value to what works for you.
 Any changes you make will be applied to the spatial calculation limits in the 3D Graphics - Volume page.
 Therefore, you may want to redo your fill levels.